agardnerIT/killercoda_tutorials/security-sql-injection/step2.md

 ## Only SQL Affected?

-OWASP uses hte more generic term of "Injection" because actually, lots of technologies are vulnerable to similar attacks:
+OWASP uses the more generic term of "Injection" because actually, lots of technologies are vulnerable to similar attacks:

 - SQL
 - NoSQL
 - Object Relational Mapping (ORM) tools
+- etc.